nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Version
       A string that identifies a project release.

+   VPR Core
+      Pronounced "Viper Core", a :term:`Core` that is compatible with the RISC-V instruction set, meaning the industry-standard RISC-V development tools can be used.
+      VPR implements the RV32E instruction set (Base Integer Instruction Set (embedded) - 32 bit, 16 registers) and the following extensions:

+         * M: Multiply and divide extension
+         * C: Compressed extension (compressed instructions)

+      The nRF54H20 PDK uses several VPR cores: :term:`Fast Lightweight Processor (FLPR, pronounced “Flipper”)`, :term:`Peripheral Processor (PPR, pronounced “Pepper”)` and :term:`System Controller`.

+   VPR Event Interface (VEVIF)
+      A real-time peripheral that allows interaction with the VPR's interrupts and the PPI system in the domain where the VPR is instantiated.

    Watchdog timer (WDT)
       A timer that causes a system reset if it is not poked periodically.